AnyChart/docs.anychart.com/Basic_Charts_Types/Japaneese-Candlestick_Chart.md

 AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors, for example, instead of "Rgb(180,77,77)" you can set "HSV(?,?,?)" or "HTMLConstant" or "#HEXCode"- and the color will be the same.
 Depending on your system/site/application design you may need - and use - any of this color setting methods.
 But even this is not everything about colors in AnyChart: read more about setting colors below and in the following Help Sections:

 <a name="advanced-candlestick-stock-charting"/>
-## Advanced Candlestick Chart sample - Candlestick, Line and Range Area Combination
+## Advanced Candlestick Chart Sample - Candlestick, Line and Range Area Combination

 In the real world application Open-High-Low-Close rarely used alone, in technical analysis they are often combined with other chart types, such as Lines (to show **moving average**), Range Areas (to show **"Bollinger bands"**), and column charts (to show **trading volume**).